-In this Authority, that officer is the Interim Director of Finance;
+In this Authority, that officer is the Interim Director of Resources

-The Interim Director of Finance is responsible for the preparation of Bromsgrove District Council's Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom ('the Code') and in line with the latest principles of the CIPFA/SOLACE Framework Delivering Good Governance in Local Government.
+The Interim Director of Resources is responsible for the preparation of Bromsgrove District Council's Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom ('the Code') and in line with the latest principles of the CIPFA/SOLACE Framework Delivering Good Governance in Local Government.
 The latest principles have been adopted in this statement.
-The Annual Governance Statement sets out how the Council has complied with the Code and also meets with the regulation 4(2) of the Accounts and Audit Regulations 2015.
-The Council meets the requirements of Regulation 6(1)b of the Accounts and Audit (England) Regulations 2015 in relation to the preparation and publication of an annual governance statement.
-It is subject to review by the Audit, Governance and Standards Committee when they consider both the draft and final Statements of Account and is approved by the Audit, Governance and Standards Committee in advance of them agreeing the Statement of Accounts.